 There are very easy reasons for shaving, we believe it looks better.
 By we mean a majority of America where it has become commonly common to shave, wax, clip, lazer, vagasil, etc. Indeed, both males and females think that this is the cleaner solution to what our stupid bodies have chosen during evolution.

 Is there even a purpose for the hair?

 Some of the hair’s primary and most popular uses include: maintaining controlled body temperature.
 When your sexual bits are cold, the hair retains heat, and when it’s hot, the follicle-secreted oil evaporates and cools the area.

-- Protect against friction.
-Skin to skin rubbing isn’t fun for anyone.
-The hair serves as a buffer to prevent redness and irritations associated with skin to skin friction.
-Imagine your bush as a fluffy cloud love wedge.
+Protect from friction.
+Rubbing skin to skin is no fun for anyone.
+The hair acts as a buffer to avoid skin-related redness and irritations.
+Imagine your bush as a love wedge with a fluffy cloud.

-- It contains pheromones!
-Pheromones as you may know, are what attractions one person to another, when you sweat you release more of these chemicals and they get retained within the pubic region.
+It has pheromones in it!
+As you may understand, pheromones are what attractions one individual to another is when you sweat you release more of these chemicals and they are kept in the pubic area.

-Yes and no. I am not going to tell you it will never happen if you do one thing or another, but like anything else, it can be “preventable”.
-Using clean, sharpened razors, as well as not leaving your razor in a wet place, and checking for rust can help.
-Also using a specific razor just for that area is recommended.
-Basically switching to a higher quality disposable for the sole purpose of shaving that area would be best.
+Yes, no, yes.
+I won’t tell you if you do one thing or another, it can never occur, but like anything else, it can be “preventable.”
+Using clean, sharp razors as well as not leaving your razor in a moist location can assist.
+It is also suggested to use a particular razor for that region alone.
+In essence, it would be best to switch to a high quality disposable for the sole purpose of shaving that area.